planeklm/planeklm.github.io/README.md

 **OLD BRANCH**\
 A simple glassmorphism site I made using HTML and CSS for Razed Scripts.\
 It includes a few buttons for our tebex, github and discord for an easy hub of our services/contacts.

-# Credits
-JaxCore - some elements are from their website.